Astrocyte74/tts-hub/frontend/README.md

 npm run dev
 ```

-> Tip: Double-clicking `../Start Kokoro Playground.command` launches both the Flask backend and this Vite dev server automatically.
+> Tip: Double-clicking `../Start Kokoro Playground (XTTS Server).command` launches both the Flask backend and this Vite dev server automatically.

-By default Vite serves the SPA on `http://127.0.0.1:5173`.
-The app expects the Flask playground to be running (e.g. via `Start Kokoro Playground.command` or `scripts/playground`) and accessible at the host configured in `.env`.
+By default Vite serves the SPA on `http://127.0.0.1:5175`.
+The app expects the Flask playground to be running (e.g. via `Start Kokoro Playground (XTTS Server).command`) and accessible at the host configured in `.env`.

 ## Environment